qpongratz/rock-paper-scissors/README.md

     More familiarity with Javascript code.

 Updated Goal: Learn how to maniplulate the html with javascript by creating a front end to actually play Rock-Paper-Scissors not in the console.

+Learned:
+    Intro to manipulating the dom with javascript

+    How to and to not pass variables through different functions

+    More familiarity with javascript, css, html in general.

+    Focused on learning more about display: grid with this project.